• Home

 Clinical Caregiver Group

-Therapeutic group led by a Licensed Clinical Professional Counselor providing clinical support, trauma-informed guidance, and neurobehavioral education alongside peer connection.
+A therapeutic group led by a Licensed Clinical Professional Counselor offering clinical support, trauma-informed guidance, and neurobehavioral education alongside meaningful peer connection.
+For caregivers navigating the emotional and clinical complexity of raising a neurodivergent child.

 Caregiver Support Group

-Group facilitated by a certified FASCETS consultant providing neurobehavioral education, practical strategies, and community support grounded in the Neurobehavioral Model.
+A facilitated group led by a certified FASCETS consultant offering neurobehavioral education, practical brain-based strategies, and community support grounded in the Neurobehavioral Model.
+Open to Illinois caregivers at no cost.

 FOR MEntAL HEALTH PROFESSIONALS